ozzieem/Uni/README.md

 Programming_CI includes all assignments from the compilers and interpretators course.
 Advanced level.

 Programming_CG includes all assignments from the Computer Graphics course in OpenGL.
 Advanced level.

+Programming_DB includes all assigments from the Database course.
+Beginner level.

 Programming_Java includes all assignments from the Java for Interfaces and Networks course.
 Advanced level.